Non-abelian reciprocity laws and higher Brauer-Manin obstructions: Non-abelian reciprocity laws as obstruction maps

 for the tower above, and the later pages of the spectral sequence give obstructions to lifting further up the tower.
-Beware, however, that when $E_1^{s,s}\ne 0$, the lifts are not unique at each stage; in particular if a point lies in the kernel of the Brauer--Manin obstruction, we have an $\H^{3}_{\et}( X, \mu_{\infty})^{\vee}$-torsor of possible choices on which to apply the secondary obstruction.
+Beware, however, that when $E_1^{s,s}\ne 0$, the lifts are not unique at each stage; in particular if a point lies in the kernel of $\mathrm{BM}_{\Sigma}$, we have a $\prod_{\ell} \H^{3}_{\et}( X, \mu_{\ell^\infty})^{\vee}$-torsor of possible choices on which to apply the secondary obstruction.

-When $X$ is an algebraic space rather than a stack, we have $\pi_0X(\bA_F^{\in \Sigma} )=X(\bA_F^{\in \Sigma} )$, and may simply write $X(\bA_F^{\in \Sigma})^{\Br} $ for the image of $\pi_0X(\bA_F^{\in \Sigma} )_1$. \end{example}
+When $X$ is an algebraic space rather than a stack, we have $\pi_0X(\bA_F^{\in \Sigma} )=X(\bA_F^{\in \Sigma} )$, and may simply write $X(\bA_F^{\in \Sigma})^{\Br_{\Sigma}} $ for the image of $\pi_0X(\bA_F^{\in \Sigma} )_1$. \end{example}

-\begin{remark} Because the simplicial pro-group $K$ of Example \ref{exhtpyBrauerManin} is given levelwise by profinite completions of free groups, the Magnus embedding (applied to profinite groups as in \cite{wickelgrenLCS}) gives an isomorphism $[K]_s/[K]_{s+1} \cong \hat{\Lie}_s(K^{\ab})$, where $\bigoplus_{s\ge 1} \Lie_s$ is the free Lie algebra functor, graded by bracket length, and $\hat{\Lie}_s$ the profinite completion of $\Lie_s$, applied levelwise to the simplicial abelian group.
+\begin{remark} Because the simplicial pro-group $K$ of Example \ref{exhtpyBrauerManin} is given levelwise by pro-$\Sigma$ completions of free groups, the Magnus embedding (applied to profinite groups as in \cite{wickelgrenLCS}) gives an isomorphism $[K]_s/[K]_{s+1} \cong \hat{\Lie}_s(K^{\ab})$, where $\bigoplus_{s\ge 1} \Lie_s$ is the free Lie algebra functor, graded by bracket length, and $\hat{\Lie}_s$ the profinite completion of $\Lie_s$, applied levelwise to the simplicial abelian group.
 These functors are homotopy invariant when applied to chain complexes of projective modules via the Dold--Kan correspondence, but are not easy to calculate; they give the terms arising in the unstable Adams spectral sequence.

 Over $\Q$, the functor $\bigoplus_s \Lie_s$ corresponds via the Dold--Kan correspondence to the free Lie algebra functor on chain complexes.
 Thus the spaces $E_1^{s,t}\ten \Q$ are much simpler to describe in terms of free Lie algebras, but they correspond to the obstructions for the unipotent completion of Example \ref{exhtpy3} (with $R=1$). \end{remark}